dtroupe18/AnatomyShareDemoCode/README.md

 ## Students can use AntaomyShare to:
   1. Post anatomical photos from their cadaveric dissections to be shared with their classmates.
+    1.1 Posts can be annotated (drawings and text can be added).
   2. Comment or like any post.
   3. Access all of their posts, posts they have commented on, and posts they have liked.
   4. Sort posted information by individual cadaver, anatomical region, or category.